argonjs/design-tools/_aframe/part02a.md

     </ar-scene>
 {% endhighlight %}

-Most of these tags are familiar from Lesson2.
-You will recognized `<ar-scene>` to define the whole scene as well as the first `<a-entity>` and the `<a-box>`.
+Most of these tags are familiar from Lesson 2.
+You will recognize `<ar-scene>` to define the whole scene as well as the first `<a-entity>` and the `<a-box>`.
 Below that you will see nested entity tags. `<a-entity position="0 3 0">` positions the whole nested assemble at x = 0;y=3;z=0.
 This will put the label 3 meters above origin (because y indicate up and down) and so above the box; it also rotates the label by 45 degrees along the y axis (so we can read its text).

 The next entity is the one that actually defines the CSSObject: